Song Yoon-ah

-Early life
+Early life and education

 Song Yoon-ah was born in Seoul, but spent her childhood in Gimcheon, North Gyeongsang Province.
 She has two elder brothers, the first one is a doctor.

-While studying Cultural Anthropology as a freshman at Hanyang University, she was recommended by an older schoolmate to a modeling agency.
+While studying cultural anthropology as a freshman at Hanyang University, she was recommended by an older schoolmate to a modeling agency.
 Song made her entertainment debut when she won three awards at the KBS Super Talent Contest in 1995, and began appearing in magazine advertisements and as an extra on TV shows.